-The City offers a full range of benefits including health, dental and vision insurance, life insurance, paid vacation and sick leave, eleven paid holidays per year and retirement through the Public Employees Retirement System of Idaho (PERSI).
+The City offers a benefits package that includes paid health, dental, vision and life insurances; paid sick and vacation leave; eleven paid holidays per year and inclusion in the Public Employees Retirement System of Idaho (PERSI).

-A completed City Application for Employment, resume and cover letter are required and will be accepted by the Human Resources Department located in City Hall.
-First review of applications will take place Monday, June 18, 2018.
+A completed City Application for Employment, resume and cover letter are required for consideration and will be accepted by the Human Resources Department located in City Hall until Monday, August 13, 2018.